gregstewart/blog/source/_posts/2015-04-27-exploring-the-open-closed-principle.markdown

 end
 ```

 A little simpler, but more importantly when it comes to adding a new feed I no longer need to edit this file or indeed the Factory object.
 It's safe to say that both `WrapperFactory` and `Page` are now open for extension and closed for modification.
-The time I add a feed I do not need to touch these two objects.
+The next time I add a feed, I do not need to touch these two objects.
 I simply update my configuration file and create a feed type wrapper.

-However `PageItem` isn't.
+However now `PageItem` is not.
 What if I add a new feed and I need fix the date?
 Now I would need to adjust the `fix_date` method in that object.
 So I decided to extract that method from the `PageItem` into it's own module.
 I adjusted the code to be more generic and put the responsibility on parsing the date back on the individual feed wrappers.
 Ultimately they have more knowledge about the data they are handling and it's certainly not the `PageItem`'s responsibility to that job.

 The code overall is better to reason about and each object has a more concrete responsibility now and more importantly when I add a new feed I no longer have to touch `Page`, `PageItem` or `WrapperFactory`.